DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 This approach ensures that the page model object is created only once per test run.

 > Important!
-If you export the page model class and create an instance in every test file, JavaScript creates a new page object per test file.
+If you export the page model class and create an instance in every test file, JavaScript creates a new page object for each test file.
 This increases test execution time and memory consumption.

 For more on page models, read [Page Model](../../guides/concepts/page-model.md).